Using Z boson events to study parton-medium interactions in PbPb collisions: Abstract

-The results are compared to three theoretical calculations, which use the same kinematic selection as data, and incorporate the phenomenon of jet quenching: \scetg~\cite{Li:2019dre,Ovanesyan:2011xy,Chien:2015vja}, which does not consider any medium response to jet propagation; Hybrid~\cite{Casalderrey-Solana:2014bpa,Casalderrey-Solana:2016jvj}, which considers the effects of a `wake', induced by the jet as it passes through and interacts with the QCD medium; and CoLBT~\cite{Chen:2020tbl,Yang:2021iib} in which the quenched jet energy feeds into the hydrodynamic evolution.
+Three theoretical calculations are compared to the results; they use the same kinematic selection as data and incorporate the phenomenon of jet quenching, and differ just in their treatment of the medium response to the passing parton: \scetg~\cite{Li:2019dre,Ovanesyan:2011xy,Chien:2015vja}, which does not consider any medium response to jet propagation; Hybrid~\cite{Casalderrey-Solana:2014bpa,Casalderrey-Solana:2016jvj}, which considers the effects of a `wake', induced by the jet as it passes through and interacts with the QCD medium; and CoLBT~\cite{Chen:2020tbl,Yang:2021qtl} in which the quenched jet energy feeds into the hydrodynamic evolution.

 Figure~\ref{fig:dphi_data} shows \dNdphitz, \ie, the distributions of the $\phi$ angle difference between charged particles and \PZ bosons, normalized by the number of \PZ bosons in each data set (and for the \PbPb case, in each centrality interval).
 This type of angular correlation function could reveal medium-induced modification of the away-side ($\dphitz\sim\pi$) jet constituents, and effects of the medium response (\ie, modification of the medium induced by the jet traversing through), over all $\dphitz$.
 Different pairs of data sets were compared using $\chi^2$-tests.
-With a $p$-value cutoff of 0.05, the tests show that the 0--30\% \PbPb (\pp) distribution is compatible (incompatible) with all data sets except the most peripheral one.
+With a $p$-value cutoff of 0.05, the tests show that the 0--30\% \PbPb distribution is compatible (\ie, statistically indistinguishable) with all data sets except the most peripheral one.
+In turn, the \pp distribution is found to be compatible only with the 70--90\% PbPb data set.
 The distributions in both \pp and \PbPb collisions are peaked at $\dphitz \sim\pi$, which is the signature of an away-side jet emitted back-to-back with the \PZ boson.
-The difference in the number of associated particles, between the \PbPb and \pp results, is also shown in Fig.~\ref{fig:dphi_data}.
-The excess observed in all bins except the most peripheral (\ie, the most \pp-like) could be caused by the medium response where the traversing jet excites the medium around it, as well as by multiple-parton interactions that are independent of the \PZ+jet process~\cite{Yang:2021iib}.
-The comparison with the CoLBT and the Hybrid (with and without wake) models support these scenarios, although the Hybrid model fails to reproduce the magnitude of the difference between \pp and \PbPb collisions, in particular in the $\dphitz \sim 0$ region.
+None of the \PbPb or \pp distributions reach zero even in the $\dphitz \sim 0$ region, around the tag \PZ boson, in its direction of propagation.
+This happens even if (i) the random combinations from UE (between the \PZ candidates and tracks produced in nucleon-nucleon interactions that are independent of the \zjet process) have been removed using the event-mixing procedure, and (ii) the \PZ boson does not interact strongly with the medium in \PbPb collisions while traversing it, and iii) it is not produced during the fragmentation of a parton in \PbPb or \pp collisions (processes that could create more particles in the direction of propagation of the \PZ boson).